How Much Horsepower Does A Cold Air Intake Add?

 Does a cold air intake add any horsepower to your car?
 Will you get increased performance?
 Here's the ultimate guide.

 A cold air intake is popular among car modifiers and boy racers.
-They’re the ultimate image of Fast and Furious-esque speed and vigor.
+They’re the ultimate image of Fast and Furious-esque velocity and power.

 And, let’s be honest, they do look great!
 You’ll get them in a variety of colors (including plain black).
 The vibrant reds, greens, and blues make an engine stand out against the crowd.

-But how practical are they?
-Does a cold air intake really add horsepower, or is it just for show?
+But how feasible are they?
+Does a cold air intake really add horsepower, or is it just for display?

-In this guide, I will elucidate what frosty air intakes are and how they operate.
+In this guide, I will clarify what cold air intakes are and how they operate.

 You will then see why adding a cold air intake (without modifying anything else) has minimal impact on horsepower.